 The writers put in a joke (almost always a pun), but never make or put in a Punch Line or explicit statement, hiding it in the set up of the joke.
 Some percentage of the audience will "get" the joke, but the rest will know it was there and be going, "What?
 Why didn't you say it?"
 There can be several reasons.

 - It's naughty or otherwise not appropriate for this timeslot, in which case this serves the same purpose as a Last-Second Word Swap.

-- It's an Incredibly Lame Pun and is only remotely funny when realized later; using it in-story would grind everything to a halt.
+- It's only remotely funny when realized later; using it in-story would grind everything to a halt.

 - Telling the punch line would keep our lawyers busy for months, so we'll just leave a blank here and let you do the copyright infringement.